-The Show or Display Import Law for Dummies (or So You Want an R34 Skyline?)
-Part 1 (With Video)
+The Show or Display Import Law for Dummies Part 1 (With Video): The Basics

 In those earlier articles I've summarized the Show or Display law and which R34s are legal to import under it and there are plenty of websites where you can find a quick explanation of the law and the full list of eligible vehicles - but I've yet to see someone actually explain the process of bringing in a car from start to finish and from the perspective of an owner.
 That will be the purpose of this guide: to go into more detail on what I had to go through to become a proud owner of the most infamous JDM car on this planet and several higher dimensions.